-In this previous tutorial I demonstrated how to undertake various view analyses in Grasshopper with Ladybug.
+In this previous tutorial, I demonstrated how to undertake various view analyses in Grasshopper with Ladybug.
 Some of these analyses can also now be performed in Revit within Dynamo.
 This tutorial will show you how to create a 2D isovist by creating filled regions and if desired, assigning the fitness of the view to a room parameter in which it is associated.

 One of the simplest methodologies for undertaking a view analysis is to use an isovist.
 An isovist is the volume of space visible from a given point in space.
 Isovists are naturally three-dimensional, but they may also be studied in two-dimensions.
 Back in June, Nate Miller updated his LunchBox Dynamo Package to include a new isovist node, ‘Intersection.CreateIsovist’.
 Furthermore, with the release of Dynamo 1.2.0, there is now the ability to create filled regions with the ‘FilledRegion.ByCurves’ node.
-This means that not only can isovists be analysed but they can be visualised and documented within a Revit project.
-This is beneficial for projects where visibility is importance, such as urban planning, shopfronts in a retail mall, or patient visibility from a hospital’s nurse station.
+This enhancement means that not only can isovists be analysed but they can be visualised and documented within a Revit project.
+This functionality is beneficial for projects where visibility is important, such as urban planning, shopfronts in a retail mall, or patient visibility from a hospital’s nurse station.
 In this scenario, the ‘fitness’ of the solution can be considered the area of the isovist.
 The larger the area, the greater the visibility.

-The custom node will also calculate the total area of the isovist and the room in which the point is located in.
+The custom node also calculates the total area of the isovist and the room in which the point is located.
 This value is then written to the room’s parameter as defined in the custom node’s input.
 To create a project parameter, go Manage > Settings > Project Parameters and create a new parameter.
 Ensure it is an ‘Instance’ parameter, the type of parameter is ‘Area’ and it is assigned to the ‘Rooms’ category.
 I have used the name ‘View Fitness’.
 The value of this parameter can be considered the fitness of the view analysis and is useful in comparing options.